dukeim/pokemon_challenge/README.md

 This repository contains the source code of three instrumentalization microservices:
 Microservice | Port | Description
 | :--- | :---: | :---
-gateway     | 9090 | Implements the api gateway design pattern and fullfil the role of authorization service with JWT. eureka	    |  8099 | Implements the discovery service design pattern. security    | 9092 | Implements authentication service with JWT.
+gateway*     | 9090 | Implements the api gateway design pattern and fullfil the role of authorization service with JWT. eureka	    |  8099 | Implements the discovery service design pattern. security*    | 9092 | Implements authentication service with JWT.

+'* ***Requires public and private RSA Certificates in C:/RSACertificates.
+For testing you can copy the ones in the resources folder.***

 And three business microservices:
 Microservice | Port | Description